 There are several options that companies can choose when establishing a registered office in Singapore, such as:

 - Applying for a license to have a home office

 If the company does not need to be incorporated urgently, it could consider options (A) and (C).
 Option (C) in particular, is a relatively lengthy process and may be rejected by the Housing Development Board (“HDB”) or Urban Redevelopment Authority (“URA”) as residential areas may not be deemed suitable for business operations; or other related factors.
 Option (B) on the other hand, can be set up in a matter of minutes.

 Cost-wise, option (C) would be the cheapest as it does not require the payment of rental.
-However, administratively, option (B) may make the most sense for most companies as virtual offices often provide complementary business services, such as receptionist services, mail scanning and forwarding offices; and even provide professional corporate meeting rooms decked out with tele-conferencing and video conferencing facilities.
+However, administratively, option (B) may make the most sense for most companies as virtual offices often provide complimentary business services, such as receptionist services, mail scanning, and forwarding offices; and even provide professional corporate meeting rooms decked out with teleconferencing and video conferencing facilities.